-- a) Dwellings are sited to retain the existing rural character and/or respond to bushfire hazard including retaining existing trees as far as practicable. - b) Only one driveway is permitted per lot frontage and shall be designed to Council's rural standard. - c) All front, secondary and side boundary fencing in front of the dwelling will be a hardwood timber, post and rail construction.
+- a) Dwellings are sited to retain the existing rural character and/or respond to bushfire hazard including retaining existing trees as far as practicable. - Only one driveway is permitted per lot frontage and shall be designed to Council's b) rural standard. - All front, secondary and side boundary fencing in front of the dwelling will be a c) hardwood timber, post and rail construction.